List of The Jetsons characters: Marcia Van Marsdale

-Marcia Van Marsdale (voiced by Catherine Thompson) is Judy's high school rival.
+Marcia Van Marsdale is Judy's high school rival.
 Marcia is a snobbish girl who tries to outdo Judy, be it by trying to get a boy that Judy fancies or beating Judy and her father at the Father-Daughter Dance.

 Uniblab

 Uniblab (voiced by Don Messick) is George's mortal enemy, an obnoxious robot who was also his supervisor at work.
-Appeared in "Uniblab", he becomes George's supervisor and exposes information that caused Mr. Spacely to fire George.
+Appearing in "Uniblab", he becomes George's supervisor and exposes information that caused Mr. Spacely to fire George.
 Thanks to the meddling of George and Henry, Uniblab went haywire and Mr. Spacely threw Uniblab out.
 Henry later hired Uniblab only for George to throw Uniblab out.
 In "G.I.
 Jetson", Uniblab becomes the Sergeant of George's platoon.
 General Missile stated that "Cost the government millions ... enough for two officers' clubs".
 George and Henry swapped out his A/C pack with a D/C pack which caused Uniblab to malfunction.

 Uniblab later appeared in the 1980s episode, "Wedding Bells for Rosey", where he reveals to Rosie that the new "B.E.B.O.P." law enforcement was a ruse.
 Uniblab later made a cameo in "The Jetsons Christmas Carol" attending an office Christmas party at Spacely Sprockets before Mr. Spacely put an end to it and ordered everybody to get back to work.

 His name is a pun of UNIVAC.

-DiDi
+Di-Di

-DiDi (voiced by Selma Diamond in the 1980s TV series and by Brenda Vaccaro in The Jetsons Meet the Flintstones) is Judy's digital diary.
+Di-Di (voiced by Selma Diamond in "Di-Di's Birthday Surprise", Brenda Vaccaro in "9 to 5 to 9" and The Jetsons Meet the Flintstones) is Judy's interactive digital diary.

 Miss Galaxy

-Miss Galaxy (voiced by Jean Vander Pyl) is the secretary at Spacely Sprockets.
+Miss Galaxy (voiced by Jean Vander Pyl) is a secretary at Spacely Sprockets.

+Miss Brainmocker

+Miss Brainmocker (voiced by Janet Waldo) is Elroy's robot teacher at Little Dipper School.